-OUR MISSION: To create a well-informed and stigma-free community with access to mental health services for all residents of Summit County.
+OUR MISSION: To create a well-informed and stigma-free community with access to mental health services for everyone.

 YOUR CONTRIBUTIONS SUPPORT THE FOLLOWING: